JetBrains/guide/site/go/tutorials/simple_rag_with_go/building_app/index.md

 ![step4](./images/4.png)

-Head back to IAM again, and make sure to enable the console access.
+Go back to IAM and ensure **console access** is enabled.
+Note that you cannot create a Knowledge Base from the root account.

+We will enable console access for the user ("bedrock_user") we created at the beginning if you recall.

 ![iam1](./images/iam1.png)